gradio-app/gradio/guides/05_tabular_data_science_and_plots/creating_a_realtime_dashboard_from_google_sheets.md

 ```

-2. Install the `gspread` library, which makes it easy to work with the Google Sheets API in Python: `pip install gspread`
+2. Install the `gspread` library, which makes it easy to work with the Google Sheets API in Python by running in the terminal: `pip install gspread`

 3. Write a function to load the data from the Google Sheet, like this (replace the `URL` variable with the URL of your private Google Sheet):